yyccli/litchi-li.github.io/README.md

 Personal pages

-Writing with rst files, Compile with Sphinx and publish with Sphinx2Pages
+Write with rst files, compile and publish with Sphinx2Pages